prakamya-mishra/prakamya-mishra.github.io/_posts/2021-05-15-Independent-Reseach.md

 ![PAKDD2021paper]({{ '/assets/Blog/conv.png'| relative_url }})
 {: style="width: 80%; border-radius: 10px;" class="center"}
 <div align="center">Fig. 10: I use twitter almost all the time, and I have recommended this to many of my friends.
-It is the best place where you can get all kind of information re garding your field, ranging from latest news to intense discussions.</div><br><br>
+It is the best place where you can get all kind of information regarding your field, ranging from latest news to intense discussions.</div><br><br>

 7. Use Twitter and Reddit not just for memes but also for staying up-to-date about recent advances in your field.
 Try following all the researchers, research labs, and companies of your interest.
 This would not only keep you updated with the resect research works but also you would be able to learn some new things from the discussions between these researchers online.
 Similar discussions can be found happening in different subreddits like r/MachineLearning.
 You don't need to read about everything, but you can briefly look over what's happing in your domain.